AndreVsc/implementation-report-of-aws-services/README.md

-# RELATÓRIO DE IMPLEMENTAÇÃO DE SERVIÇOS AWS
+# AWS SERVICES IMPLEMENTATION REPORT

-Data: 03/10/2024.
+Date: 03/10/2024.
-Empresa: Abstergo Inc.
+Company: Abstergo Inc.
-Responsável: André Victor Sores Castro
+Responsible: André Victor Sores Castro

-## Introdução
+## Introduction
-Este relatório apresenta o processo de implementação de ferramentas na empresa Abstergo Inc, realizado por André Victor Sores Castro.
-O objetivo do projeto foi elencar 3 serviços AWS, com a finalidade de realizar diminuição de custos imediatos.
+This report presents the process of implementing tools in the company Abstergo Inc., carried out by André Victor Sores Castro.
+The project's objective was to list 3 AWS services to achieve immediate cost reduction.

-## Descrição do Projeto
+## Project Description
-O projeto de implementação de ferramentas foi dividido em 3 etapas, cada uma com seus objetivos específicos.
-A seguir, serão descritas as etapas do projeto:
+The tool implementation project was divided into 3 stages, each with its specific objectives.
+The following describes the stages of the project:

-Etapa 1:
+Stage 1:
-- **Nome da ferramenta**: AWS S3
+- **Tool Name**: AWS S3
-- **Foco da ferramenta**: Armazenamento de dados
+- **Tool Focus**: Data storage
-- **Descrição de caso de uso**: Reduzir custos de armazenamento usando Standard-IA ou Intelligent-Tiering.
+- **Use Case Description**: Reduce storage costs using Standard-IA or Intelligent-Tiering.

-Etapa 2:
+Stage 2:
-- **Nome da ferramenta**: AWS Auto Scaling
+- **Tool Name**: AWS Auto Scaling
-- **Foco da ferramenta**: Escalabilidade de recursos
+- **Tool Focus**: Resource scalability
-- **Descrição de caso de uso**: Ajustar a capacidade de servidores conforme a demanda, evitando custos excessivos.
+- **Use Case Description**: Adjust server capacity based on demand, avoiding excessive costs.

-Etapa 3:
+Stage 3:
-- **Nome da ferramenta**: AWS Lambda
+- **Tool Name**: AWS Lambda
-- **Foco da ferramenta**: Automação de processos
+- **Tool Focus**: Process automation
-- **Descrição de caso de uso**: Executar funções sem gerenciar servidores, economizando recursos.
+- **Use Case Description**: Execute functions without managing servers, saving resources.

-## Conclusão
+## Conclusion
-A implementação das ferramentas na Abstergo Inc. visa reduzir custos, aumentar a eficiência e promover um uso sustentável da infraestrutura.
-Recomenda-se continuar a utilização dessas ferramentas e explorar novas tecnologias.
+The implementation of the tools at Abstergo Inc. aims to reduce costs, increase efficiency, and promote sustainable use of the infrastructure.
+It is recommended to continue utilizing these tools and explore new technologies.

-## Anexos
+## Attachments
-[nenhum anexo]
+[no attachments]

 André Victor Sores Castro